Fayetteville single mom goes viral teaching daughter with cerebral palsy how to walk

 FAYETTEVILLE, N.C.
-(WNCN) – A single mother in Fayetteville has garnered a ton of attention on social media for having taught her daugher, who has cerebral palsy, how to walk.
+(WNCN) – A single mother in Fayetteville has garnered a ton of attention on social media for having taught her daughter, who has cerebral palsy, how to walk.

 The video with Shanell Jones and her daughter Kinley has been viewed more than a million times since the beginning of the year.